Welcome to Yohanun

 Intent Detection

-Every message is automatically analyzed to determine user intent, enabling appropriate responses and triggering relevant automations.
+Every message is automatically analyzed to determine user intent, enabling appropriate responses

 Common Intents